Answer a few simple questions to make your document in minutes

 The specific requirements and restrictions for PoA forms are different in each state; however, in South Dakota, your Power of Attorney will need notarization or the signatures of two witnesses.
 Finally, as a general rule, witnesses should not be under 18 years old, and none should also be your Power of Attorney agent.

-See South Dakota Healthcare Power of Attorney law: Chapter 34-12C
+See South Dakota Medical/Healthcare Power of Attorney law: Chapter 34-12C